anilpradyumnac/Aadhyayam-websites/README.md

 # [Wedding Hall](www.weddinghall.co.in)

-THe website is a landing page for the marriagehall mobile app on android.
+The website is a landing page for the marriagehall mobile app on android.

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a working PHP contact form.